-To generate such a response, deliver goals plus – show how goals developed from experience, and describe motivation and vision for goals.
+To generate such a response, deliver “goals plus” – show how your goals developed from your experience, and describe your motivation and vision for your goals.

-• Motivation is the pivot point when something gained traction with you; when you became engaged and captivated in some way so that you want to pursue a given path.
+- Motivation is the pivot point when something gained traction with you.
+When did you become engaged and captivated in some way so that you wanted to pursue a given path?

 These three elements are separate words but in actuality will likely be intertwined.
 Here is a brief example, taken from a sample goals essay:

-3. Your goals inherently differentiate you, because it’s your story, it’s naturally unique.
+- Your goals inherently differentiate you; because it’s your story, it’s naturally unique.

 Do you need help identifying, defining, and writing about your goals?
 Work one-on-one with an expert admissions advisor who will help you clarify your goals and present them to the adcom so you get ACCEPTED.
 Learn more about MBA Admissions Services here.